-90 the critical features that govern fluid flow.
-CFD simulations are carried out to understand the effect that the tangent plane and sphericity of the rotor have on spinning stability.
+Both the stator, which holds the sphere, and the sphere itself, are crucial to the fluid dynamics required for stable spinning.
+Two critical features that govern fluid flow in this stator are the tangent plane of the aperture (used in previous MAS spheres designs) (Chen et al., 2018) and the precision of the sphericity of the spherical rotor.
+Computational fluid dynamics (CFD) simulations are carried out to understand the effect that these two features have on spinning stability.
 All CFD simulations are performed using Autodesk CFD 2021.
 The simulations are used to model fluid flow with no heat transfer and the inlet pressure is set at 1.5 bar.
 Meshing for the simulation is determined automatically by the program and the rotational boundary condition for the spherical rotor is set at 2.6 kHz.
-The fluid was considered compressible for these simulations and they converged to a steady state, validating the conditions applied

-95 in this model.
+The fluid was considered compressible for these simulations and they converged to a steady state, validating the conditions applied in this model.

-The first feature studied is the tangent plane which directs the main fluid stream of the stator into the hemispherical cup as can be seen in Figure 1.
+90 The first feature studied is the tangent plane which directs the main gas stream of the stator into the hemispherical bowl (area where the sphere is spun) as can be seen in Figure 2a.
 The absence of this tangent plane results in unstable spinning, and ejection of the sphere from the stator bowl.
-CFD simulations are performed to ascertain the effect of the tangent plane on spinning stability as shown in Figure 2.
-In the case of the tangent plane (Figure 2 left), the fluid flow has a distribution that is aligned with the aperture (forward) and

-100 therefore the direction of spinning.
-When the tangent plane is removed (Figure 2 right), this distribution shifts, increasing the fluid flow and velocity normal to the aperture (normal) such that the flow aligned with the aperture (forward) diminishes.
-There is also an increase in flow opposite the direction of the aperture (backward).
+CFD simulations are performed to ascertain the effect of the tangent plane on spinning stability as shown in Figure 2b.
+In the case of the tangent plane (Figure 2b bottom), the fluid flow has a distribution that is aligned with the aperture and therefore the direction of spinning.
+When the tangent plane is removed (Figure 2b top), this distribution shifts, increasing the gas flow normal to the aperture such that the flow aligned with the aperture diminishes.
+There is also an increase in flow opposite the direction of the aperture.
 This combination results in more lift than is present with the tangent plane resulting in unstable spinning.